mlibrary/about-ebc/src/content/invest.md

 * University of Arizona
 * University of British Columbia
 * University of California Berkeley
+* University of California Davis
+* University of California Irvine
+* University of California Los Angeles
+* University of California Merced
+* University of California Riverside
 * University of California San Diego
+* University of California San Francisco
+* University of California Santa Barbara
+* University of California Santa Cruz
 * University of Chicago
 * University of Florida
 * University of Guelph